TreeMama/iSeaTree-React-Prototype/README.md

-is contains the actual React Native framework code and is installed locally into your project, react-native-cli project is said to be a pure React Native app, since none of the native code is hidden away from the developer. a development tool that runs interpreted JavaScript on your mobile device, in debug mode. react-native-cli project has native code for android and iOS, so, you can perform any release related operation for android and iOS, by using androidSudio and Xcode relatively.
+is contains the actual React Native framework code and is installed locally into your project, react-native-cli project is said to be a pure React Native app, since none of the native code is hidden away from the developer. a development tool that runs interpreted JavaScript on your mobile device, in debug mode. react-native-cli project has native code for Android and iOS, so, you can perform any release related operation for Android and iOS, by using Android Studio and Xcode respectively.

 You need [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or [Android Studio](https://developer.android.com/studio) to work on this project.
 It doesn't matter which one you use.
 You'll be working on the JavaScript code in whatever text editor you like (many of us use [VSCode](https://code.visualstudio.com)).
 The IDE is used only to wrap the JavaScript and package it for Android or iOS devices.

 ### Tookit prerequisites